LordOfBug/cursord/README.md

 ## Automated Builds

 This repository includes GitHub Actions workflow that:
-- Checks for new Cursor versions every 12 hours
+- Checks for new Antigravity versions every 12 hours
 - Automatically builds and pushes new versions to Docker Hub
 - Maintains the `latest` tag
 - Allows manual workflow triggers